BKarthikChandra/airs/README.md

-Here is the complete text with all Markdown formatting removed:

 AIRS - Artifact Ingestion & Retrieval System

 A backend system that ingests PDF documents, processes them through an asynchronous pipeline, and enables semantic search with vector embeddings and explainable retrieval.